0x19/goesl/README.md

 }

-// handle - Running under goroutine here to explain how to send message, receive message and in general dump stuff out func handle(s *OutboundServer) {
+// handle - Running under goroutine here to explain how to run tts outbound server func handle(s *OutboundServer) {

 	for {